Chih-Che-Fang/MyBookStore2/docs/design.md

 # Possible Improvements and Extensions

 1. We didn't implement the fault tolerance.
 However, since catalog & order server stored all execuated log and initialization informtion, we can, in the future, implement a mechanisim reasily to recover books' status after a machine recovered from a fail
 2. Currently we only have 1 machine for each type of server, but as client increases, the server has slower response time.
 Therefore, in the fututre, we can add more replicated server for each type of server and add a load balancer to handle concurrently client reuqests.
-In this way, we can scale this bookstore to a large number of customers.
+In this way, we can reduce averaged response time and scale this bookstore to a large number of customers.
 3. We are using the thread per request model currently.
 Therefore, we could optimize averaged response latency time by using thread pool since each request doesn't need to wait for the launch time of a thread